mcnole25/random-resources/README.md

+# 1000.gif / 1000.png

+Files made from MS paint and EZGif to generate my Scratch profile picture.

+It counts 000-999, and wraps around at 25 numbers per second.
+1000.png is the spritesheet, and 1000.gif is the generated GIF file.

 # Mod.sprite3

 A small mod for Appel to slightly improve gameplay.
 It can only be used via Turbowarp, because it uses Turbowarp exclusive blocks.